RamonsArchive/YOLOv8Model/README.md

 3. **Confidence threshold tuning** can dramatically impact detection results
 4. **Systematic approach** to dataset creation and validation prevents common pitfalls
 5. **Early stopping** and monitoring prevent overfitting in small datasets
+6. **Training efficiency** achieved good results in 84 epochs with 4.1 hours of training time

 ## Conclusion

 This project demonstrates the effectiveness of custom YOLOv8 training for domain-specific object detection.
-By creating a targeted dataset and systematically addressing technical challenges, the model achieved excellent performance metrics (99%+ precision/recall) and successfully detected all target objects in real-world scenarios.
+By creating a targeted dataset and systematically addressing technical challenges, the model achieved solid performance with a fitness score of 0.7944 and successfully detected all target objects in real-world scenarios after confidence threshold optimization.

 The approach validates the principle that specialized models often outperform general-purpose solutions when dealing with specific object domains, even with relatively small datasets (~351 images).
+The consistent training and validation losses indicate a well-balanced model suitable for production deployment.